x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 #### Limitations of SMTP AUTH client submission

 You can only send from one email address unless your device can store login credentials for multiple Microsoft 365 or Office 365 mailboxes.
-Microsoft 365 or Office 365 imposes some sending limits, see [Exchange Online limits - Receiving and sending limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#receiving-and-sending-limits) for more information.
+Microsoft 365 or Office 365 imposes some sending limits.
+See [Exchange Online limits - Receiving and sending limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#receiving-and-sending-limits) for more information.

 ## Option 2: Send mail directly from your printer or application to Microsoft 365 or Office 365 (direct send)